Projects per year

 Personal Statement

-Professor Colin Lindsay MA, MSc, PhD has been researching and teaching on employability, skills, public management and social policy for more than fifteen years.
-He has published more than 30 peer reviewed articles, book chapters and policy reports.
-His most recent book is ‘Disability benefits, welfare reform and employment policy’ (co-edited with Donald Houston, published by Palgrave Macmillan, 2013).
+Professor Colin Lindsay MA, MSc, PhD has been researching and teaching on employability, employment and skills, public management and social policy for more than twenty five years.
+He has published more than 70 peer reviewed articles, books, book chapters and policy reports.
+His books include ‘Disability benefits, welfare reform and employment policy’ (co-edited with Donald Houston, published by Palgrave Macmillan, 2013).

 He serves on the Editorial Boards of two journals: ‘Education & Training’; and ‘Social Policy and Administration’.
-He has co-edited special issues of four journals: ‘Environment and Planning C: Government and Policy’; ‘Policy Studies’; 'Social Policy and Administration'; and ‘Work, Employment and Society’.
-He is a member of the Editorial Team for ‘Social Policy and Administration’.
+He has co-edited special issues of the journals: ‘Environment and Planning C: Government and Policy’; ‘Policy Studies’; and 'Social Policy and Administration'.
+He was a member of the Editorial Team for ‘Social Policy and Administration’, 2013-23.

-He is a member of the Chartered Institute of Personnel and Development, the British Sociological Association and the Social Policy Association.
+He is a member of the Chartered Institute of Personnel and Development and the Social Policy Association.

 Research Interests